 For ordinary documents and spreadsheets Google Docs/Sheets shall be used as this common platform facilitates easy cooperation and sharing.

-The Testnet is to have its own wiki.
+The Testnet is to have its own wiki, currently located here:https://developers.factomprotocol.org/start/factom-community-testnet, in order to educate and set dynamic standards, best practices, and lessons learned for all to benefit from.

 Entities other than The Testnet may also host resources, tools, monitoring utilities etc., and shall be responsible for maintaining and updating this independently of the The Testnet.

-The people, roles and entities described in 8.1 are responsible for keeping their associated documentation up to date, and shall do a document review at minimum 6 month intervals.
+The people, roles, and entities described in 8.1 are responsible for keeping their associated documentation up to date, and shall do a document review at minimum 6 month intervals.

 Documents associated with the working groups should be treated as dynamic document, and a version control scheme is not required.